sebastian-king/UTR5/README.md

  -- and how to use github to develop -- could use github desktop + ide

-flash images on (create boot and /)

-install robot from github (finish install-a-pi.sh)
+flash images on (create boot and /) d install robot from github (finish install-a-pi.sh)

+images (TODO):
+ basic configured SD:
+  serial enaabled + diable BT for hard uart ssh enabled hostname + local IP username + password not expanded wifi ready eth net ready pi camera enabled

+ basic boot SD:
+  same as above but only 100Mb boot partition

+ basic flash drive:
+  same as above but only the 4Gb root parition

+ opencv:
+  partition pre-configured same as the SD card but with opencv installed for compiling on the architechture

+ backup:
+  latest fully working status backed up as a .img file

 --------------------------------------------------------------------------------------------------------------------------